For those who are looking at creative ideas for worship there there are lots of ideas on the Engage Worship Website.

-You can also ask someone to record a reflection / mediation that you will projected onto the screen during worship.
+You can also ask someone to record a reflection / mediation that you will project onto the screen during worship.

-This can be from the Psalms or something different - it involves words and images that we can reflect into.
+This can be from the Psalms or something different - it involves words and images that we can reflect on.